 The discussion was about the future of IT in general and trying to get some ideas of where we would like to be in five years as a project.
 Quite an interesting debate started from this with ideas bouncing around of where people believe we will be in five years.
 Time will say if we were right during this session :)

+The second part of the afternoon has been dedicated to a hackfest on semantic web technologies and more specifically how we could include the ontologies in our application.
 Using the DOAP ontology we can provide a standard way of describing a project, using the same standard as launchpad, pypi or debian.
 This should make data integration that much easier in the future.

 For the evening program we had dinner in a restaurant few minutes walking from the hotel.
 We had a good time, it was hot and quite humid but we were outside and the fans helped us quite a bit.